tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.placeholder.md

 ##### Returns:

-  An `Output` that may be used as a handle for feeding a value, but not evaluated directly.
+  A `Tensor` that may be used as a handle for feeding a value, but not evaluated directly.